apnadkarni/blt/doc/combomenu.rst

     is underlined.
 The default is -1.

   **-value** *string*
-    Specifies the value to be stored in the radiobutton item's associated global TCL variable (see the **-variable** option) when the item is selected.  *String* is a arbitrary string but should be unique among radiobutton items using the same TCL variable.
+    Specifies the value to be stored in the item.
+This is for cases where you want to display text that is different from the actual value (such as "none" for the value "").  *String* is a arbitrary string.
 The default is "".

   **-variable** *varName*
     Specifies the name of a global TCL variable to set whenever this